The second moment of the number of integral points on elliptic curves is bounded: Binary quartic forms and integral points on elliptic curves

 \subsection{Binary quartics with representations of $1$}

-We now relate the sets in Theorem \ref{thm:Mordell} with binary quartic forms with representations of $1$, which is Mordell's original correspondence \cite[Chapter 25]{mordell-diophantine}.
+We now relate the sets in Theorem \ref{thm:Mordell} with binary quartic forms with representations of $1$, which is Mordell's original correspondence \cite[Chapter 25]{mordelldiophantine} when $K = \Q$ and $S$ contains only the infinite place.
 This subsection is not needed for proving the main theorems in this paper, but we include it to give a more modern interpretation of Mordell's work.